blumea7/SQL-Project-1-Data-Cleaning-and-Exploration-on-2021-FIFA-Dataset/README.md

    Findings:

-   - Generally, Forwards are paid highest, followed by midfielders and then defenders.
+   - Generally, forwards are paid highest, followed by midfielders and then defenders.
                 Goalkeepers are paid the least
    - The highest paid positions (forwards) have the least number of players across the league